MatthieuLeNozach/api_basemodel_for_machine_learning_with_fastapi/readme.md

 #### **A. Users**

-- The **username is actually an email address**, the email format is enforced.
+- The **username is an email address**, the email format is enforced.
 It must be unique.
 - The columns `role`, `has_access_v1` and `has_access_v2` influence endpoint access and permissions (see security and credentials)

 Users register themselves at this endpoint `/auth/create`, here is the form schema: